 Gender-balanced teams and those with female presence in all fronts in the ecosystem – from founders to private equity investors, unquestionably lead to more diversified portfolios, accelerated innovation, and a more united entrepreneurial community as a whole.
 At the end of the most female month of the year, the community of European Women in VC and the first European female-founded and managed venture capital firm Experior VC, together with the Nordic Unconventional Ventures released the report “Funding in the CEE region – through the lens of gender diversity and impact” in which they gave a data-based perspective on the fundraising and investment state of female entrepreneurship in the CEE.
-By analyzing the startup and scaleups datasets of Dealroom, the performance data of successful Slush startups, and the different equity entities featured in the Invest Europe Yearbook Universe, the report highlighted the underrepresentation of women across the communities of investors and VCs as well as in European companies.
+By analyzing the startup and scaleups datasets of Dealroom, the performance data of successful Slush startups, and the different equity entities featured in the Invest Europe Yearbook Universe, the report highlighted the underrepresentation of women in tech across the communities of investors and VCs as well as in European companies.

 Better performance with fewer investments and industries

 The report reveals that during the last year, female-founded startups raised only 1% of the total investments made in the CEE and 5% went to mixed-gender teams, while for the whole period 2016-2020 female teams have received on average 2% of the total €2.47B investments.
 Moreover, investors give more sum per investment for men and the average seed and Series A round sizes for female-led startups are ambler than these for all-men and mixed startup teams.
 Despite this, however, data shows that female startups have 96% more capital productivity than male-led startups and thus generating more value per every euro invested.